Black Diamond Alpine Start Hoody

 See the Women's BD Alpine Start Hoody See the Men's BD Alpine Start Hoody

 Softshell jackets had their heyday almost a decade ago, but the push for lighter and more packable options rendered them nearly obsolete for true performance-oriented activities.
 Instead, climbers and skiers turned to less breathable windbreakers for ultralight protection.
 However, softshells are making a comeback, this time merging technical performance with lighter constructions.
 Black Diamond’s Alpine Start Hoody is one of the most competitive and well-rounded in this category: it’s breathable, highly protective against the elements, and still manages to keep weight low.
-Below we break down the Alpine Start’s weather protection, breathability, weight and packability, features, fit and sizing, and more.
-To see how it stacks up, see our articles on the best windbreaker jackets and best softshell jackets.
+Below we outline our experiences with the Alpine Start.
+To see how it stacks up to the competition, see our articles on the best windbreaker jackets and best softshell jackets.